Thabang1203/junior-dba-portfolio/README.md

 WITH MOVE 'AdventureWorks2019' TO 'C:\Data\AdventureWorks2019.mdf',
      MOVE 'AdventureWorks2019_log' TO 'C:\Logs\AdventureWorks2019_log.ldf';

-2. Run scripts in order per module.
-Each script is self-contained and safe to run on Developer Edition.
+2. Run the scripts in each module.
+Each script works on its own.

-### Recommended Execution Order
+Best order to run:
-1. 03_security_management - set up users and roles first
+1. Security management first to create users and roles
-2. 01_performance_tuning - analyse and optimise
+2. Performance tuning to analyse and fix indexes
-3. 02_backup_recovery - establish backup schedule
+3. Backup recovery to set up backups
-4. 05_health_monitoring - deploy monitoring queries
+4. Health monitoring to deploy monitoring
-5. 04_capacity_planning - run after backup history builds
+5. Capacity planning after backups have run
-6. 09_ssis_etl - create ETL_Control database
+6. SSIS ETL to create the ETL control database
-7. 08_high_availability - requires 2-node WSFC lab
+7. High availability if you have a two node cluster
-8. 07_troubleshooting - on-demand toolkit
+8. Troubleshooting toolkit for when things go wrong

 ---

-## Sample Results
+## Sample Output From My Scripts

-### Missing Index Report Output
+Missing Index Report:
 Table: SalesOrderHeader
-ImprovementMeasure: 847,291
 UserSeeks: 12,483
 AvgImpact: 94.2%
-CreateIndexStatement: CREATE INDEX IX_SalesO...
+CreateIndexStatement: CREATE INDEX IX_SalesOrderHeader...

-### Backup Health Check Output
+Backup Health Check:
 Database: AdventureWorks2019
 LastFullBackup: 2024-01-15 02:00:00
 HoursSinceFullBackup: 6